jorritfolmer/TA-bro-ids/README.md

 # TA-bro-ids for Splunk

-This CIM compliant TA can be used with Splunk Enterprise Security and provides field extractions, aliases and tags for the following Bro IDS log outputs:
+This CIM compliant TA can be used with Splunk Enterprise Security and provides field extractions, aliases and tags.
+Onboarding Bro data simply requires a Splunk Universal Forwarder that monitors the following Bro IDS log outputs:

 * conn.log
 * dns.log